SakshamPulak/MyProject_Surge_Pod_Value/README.md

 Project Overview
 In my current role as a Business Analyst at Swiggy, I analyze surge charges for GIG Workers in Delhi NCR & North Eastern regions.
 This project tracks surge pricing trends and automates data extraction using SQL, Excel, and Power BI, allowing for faster decision-making and improved incentive allocation.

+Surge Pod Value Analysis for Swiggy Instamart – A data analysis project focused on tracking and optimizing surge charges for GIG Workers in Delhi NCR and North Eastern regions using SQL, Excel, and Power BI.

 Tools & Technologies Used
 ✅ Excel, Google Sheets, WPS Office – For data tracking & surge analysis.
 ✅ SQL (Jira Postman Queries) – Automating data extraction.